-We have appointments that can be booked from 3 days in advance up to 4 weeks in advance .
-We will always endeavour to offer patients an appointment with the clinician of their choice, wherever possible.
+We have appointments that can be booked from 3 days in advance up to 4 weeks in advance.
+We will try where possible to offer patients an appointment with the clinician of their choice.
 In a number of cases it might be worth considering an appointment with a practice nurse rather than a doctor.
 Practice nurses are qualified to deal with many ailments and you may be seen more quickly.
-We also have a Practice Pharmacist who can see patients for routine Medication reviews and Hypertension reviews.
+We also have clinical pharmacists based in the practice who can see patients for routine medication reviews and hypertension reviews.

 If you are booking a telephone appointment to speak to a clinician about a skin lesion/condition, please ring reception in advance of your appointment to request a link to send a photo.

-Patients requesting a same-day appointment or urgent assistance throughout the day will be offered a telephone call-back by the Urgent Care Doctor or Urgent Care Nurse and will be offered a face-to-face appointment, if needed, following telephone assessment.
+Patients requesting a same-day appointment or urgent assistance throughout the day will be offered a telephone call-back by the urgent care doctor or urgent care nurse.
+You will then be offered a face-to-face appointment, if needed, following your telephone assessment.

-If you have already been speaking to a clinician regarding your problem, then it is much better to wait for a routine call with that same clinician, to get better continuity of care.
-The Urgent Care clinician will review the reason for your call and if they feel it can wait for a routine appointment, they will let you know.
+If you have already been speaking to a clinician regarding your problem, then it is much better to wait for a routine appointment with that same clinician, to get better continuity of care.
+The urgent care clinician will review the reason for your call and if they feel it can wait for a routine appointment, they will let you know.